mtumilowicz/java11-concurrency-countdownlatch/README.md

 # preface
 * https://github.com/mtumilowicz/java11-concurrency-cyclicbarrier
-* latches are like barriers but one-time object (cannot be reused)
+* latches are like barriers but can be used only once
-* use case: startup of application (some number of one-time tasks should be done before other activities)
+* use case: startup of application (some number of one-time tasks should be done before other tasks)

 # java
 * latch is represented in Java by `CountDownLatch` class